waldobronchart/ShortcutMapper/README.md

 AppConfig has multiple ShortcutContexts, which has multiple Shortcuts.

-The AppConfig has a serialize function that exports it into the correct directory under /content/appdata and adds the application to the javascript file under /content/javascripts/apps.js
+The AppConfig has a serialize function that exports it into the correct directory under /content/generated

-Look in shmaplib/appdata.py for more specific docs.
+Look in `shmaplib/appdata.py` for more specific docs.